cs230-stanford/website-2018-winter/_posts/2018-02-01-tensorflow-psp.md

 {% include image.html url="/assets/tensorflow-psp/tensorboard.png" description="Tensorflow overview" size="80%" %}

 The mechanism of Tensorboard is the following
-1. define some *summaries* (nodes of the graph) that will tell tensorflow which values we want to plot
+1. define some *summaries* (nodes of the graph) that will tell Tensorflow which values we want to plot
 2. evaluate these nodes in the `session`
 3. write the output to a file thanks to a `tf.summary.FileWriter`